American Express® Gold Card review

 Out of all of American Express’ cards, the Amex Gold possibly provides the greatest number of point-earning opportunities (especially for frequent diners) with its categories that reward everyday spending on top of airfare.

-You can earn 4 Membership Rewards points per dollar spent at restaurants and U.S. supermarkets (up to $25,000 per year on U.S. supermarkets, then 1X points), 3 points per dollar on airfare and 2 points per dollar on rental cars booked through the American Express Travel portal and 1 point per dollar on all other purchases.
+You can earn 4 Membership Rewards points per dollar spent at restaurants (including eligible delivery services like Uber Eats) and U.S. supermarkets (up to $25,000 per year on U.S. supermarkets, then 1X points), 3 points per dollar on airfare and 2 points per dollar on rental cars booked through the American Express Travel portal and 1 point per dollar on all other purchases.

 This bonus category variety is certainly nothing to sneeze at, but there are two other supplementary ways to earn Membership Rewards points if you want to maximize your rewards.
 The Amex Offers program allows you to activate limited-time deals with participating retailers and earn bonus points (usually up to a spending cap).